NewForce-at-Mountwest/interview-prep/chapters/server-side-terms.md

 ### 4. HTTP Requests
-- HTTP stands for hypertext transfer protocol.
+- HTTP stands for **hypertext transfer protocol**.
 It enables a client to communicate with a server.
 HTTP gives clients and servers a common language.
 - You might have a client written in JavaScript and a server written and C#.
 HTTP is the universal language that allows them to send requests and responses to each other even though they're built in different languages.
 - HTTP verbs include `GET`, `POST`, etc.